nforgeio/support/README.md

 # support
-Used to hold source code and other information included in external support requests
+Used to hold source code and other information included in external support requests.